Team

 Ingham Conservation District

-Project partners included the Ingham Conservation District, an organization with a mission of empowering Ingham County residents to engage in environmental stewardship of shared land, water and wildlife resources.
+Phase 1 project partners included the Ingham Conservation District, an organization with a mission of empowering Ingham County residents to engage in environmental stewardship of shared land, water and wildlife resources.
 Recent projects focused on habitat restoration, environmental monitoring, invasive species management, forest health and watershed quality improvement.
 The project involved raising awareness of the ecological needs of Ingham County and involving local residents and communities in solutions.

 Advisory Board

 Advisory board meetings provide for networking, information sharing, feedback and suggestions for project design and development.
 Meetings also foster a greater shared understanding of the issues associated with microplastics in the Great Lakes.
-Meetings were held once or twice per year from 2018 to 2021 and will help close out the project in 2023.